-2nd Ebola death in Uganda after outbreak crosses border
+Congo pastor likely sparked Ebola outbreak spread to Uganda

 The family’s case shows the challenges in tracking those infected in an outbreak where an alarmingly high percentage of cases aren’t discovered until it is too late.
 Doctors Without Borders last month said as few as a third of new confirmed Ebola cases were linked back to known contacts of infected people.

+Ryan, the WHO’s emergencies chief, told the AP that about 55% of new Ebola cases in Congo last week were previously identified as potential contacts, suggesting significant problems remain.
+Many people are still dying at home instead of seeking treatment, and their burials put loved ones at risk of infection.

+Authorities in Congo and Uganda have vowed to step up border security after several members of the infected family, already showing symptoms of Ebola, were stopped at a Congolese border post but later slipped away and into Uganda.

-Uganda has now identified seven suspected Ebola cases, and about 50 contacts of the family are being traced there.
-Five family members who did not cross into Uganda have tested positive for Ebola, Congo’s health ministry said.
+Five family members who stayed in Congo have tested positive for Ebola, Congo’s health ministry said.

 Health teams in Uganda “are not panicking,” Henry Mwebesa, the national director of health services, told the AP on Wednesday.
 He cited the East African nation’s experience battling previous outbreaks of Ebola and other hemorrhagic fevers.